Roastown Global Grill Announces Global Expansion Plans - www.lokmattimes.com

 Roastown Global Grill Announces Global Expansion Plans

-PNN Kochi (Kerala) [India], April 17: Roastown Global Grill, the iconic concept restaurant from Kerala is all set to ...
+Kochi (Kerala) [India], April 17: Roastown Global Grill, the iconic concept restaurant from Kerala is all set to expand ...

 Kochi (Kerala) [India], April 17: Roastown Global Grill, the iconic concept restaurant from Kerala is all set to expand its footprint beyond the state, and even the country.
 Renowned for its eclectic menu that comprises exotic dishes curated from over 23 countries across the globe, the restaurant aims to open outlets in major metros in South India as well as key cities in the GCC by 2030, according to Futur Foods the owners and promoters of Roastown Global Grill.